 • an administrative board or other body (except a plan commission) in relation to the enforcement of an ordinance adopted under this chapter requiring the procurement of an improvement location or occupancy permit.

-- Tom Griffiths - Vice President (appointed by Plan Commission)
+Tom Griffiths - member (Appointed by Plan Commission)